Trequetrum/halogen-sudoku-solver/NTupleAlgorithm.md

   * The set {2,3,4,5,6,7,8,9} with cardinality 8 is a superset of exactly 8 cells in this group (The cells with indices 1,2,9,10,11,18,19,20).
   * Therefore: these cells are a Naked 8-Tuple in this group.

 *(A moment's reflection with show that...)* This pattern holds for every Hidden and Naked Tuple.
+Hidden Tuples are the dual of naked Tuples.

 ### If every Naked Tuple has a corresponding Hidden Tuple and vice versa, do we need both?